Fadyedwar89/Namaa_Assessment/FrontEnd/NamaaCommerce/README.md

 # 📖 Overview

-NamaaCommerce Frontend is a modern React application built with **React + Vite**.
+NamaaCommerce Frontend is a modern and responsive React application built using **React + Vite**.

-It provides a clean and responsive user interface for both customers and administrators, communicating with the ASP.NET Core Web API through REST APIs and SignalR.
+The application provides a clean user interface for customers and administrators, communicating with the ASP.NET Core Web API through REST APIs and SignalR for real-time features.

+The frontend follows a structured and maintainable architecture with reusable components, custom hooks, and separated service layers.

 ---

 # 🚀 Technologies

-- React
+* React 19
-- Vite
+* Vite
-- React Router
+* React Router DOM
-- Redux
-- Axios
+* Axios
-- Bootstrap
+* Bootstrap
-- React Bootstrap
+* React Bootstrap
-- Font Awesome
+* Font Awesome
-- SignalR Client
+* SignalR Client
+* Custom React Hooks

 ---